AdobeDocs/workfront.en/help/workfront-basics/using-notifications/subscribe-to-items-in-workfront.md

 ## Unsubscribe from an item

-You can easily unsubscribe from an item in `Workfront`.
-The process for unsubscribing from an item in `Workfront` is identical&nbsp;for all items.
+You can easily&nbsp;unsubscribe from an item in Workfront.
+The process for unsubscribing&nbsp;from an item in Workfront is identical&nbsp;for all items.

 For example, to unsubscribe from&nbsp;an issue: